-- A gift of a vehicle or other goods made to a charitable organization if the donor has paid the Manitoba sales tax on the vehicle or other goods. - A vehicle won in a lottery, if the sponsor has paid the Manitoba sales tax. - Used goods (other than an aircraft, motor vehicle or off-road vehicle) when purchased by one individual from another individual in a noncommercial transaction (for example, a garage sale). - Vending machine sales where the vending machine accepts only a single 25¢ coin as the total purchase price for the goods dispensed.

-- Sale of goods, other than tobacco products and alcoholic beverages, directly by a charitable or non-profit organization (including a community club) to a person where the sale: - Is not in competition with sales made by a registered vendor; and - Is not of a commercial nature; and - Is not publicly advertised.
+- A gift of a vehicle or other goods made to a charitable organization if the donor has paid the Manitoba sales tax on the vehicle or other goods. - A vehicle won in a lottery, if the sponsor has paid the Manitoba sales tax. - Used goods (other than a snowmobile, aircraft or highway vehicle) when purchased by one individual from another individual in a non-commercial transaction (for example, a garage sale). - Vending machine sales where the vending machine accepts only a single 25¢ coin as the total purchase price for the goods dispensed. - Sale of goods, other than tobacco products and alcoholic beverages, directly by a charitable or non-profit organization (including a community club) to a person where the sale: - Is not in competition with sales made by a registered vendor; and - Is not of a commercial nature; and - Is not publicly advertised.